manasvityagi/IoT_Dashboard/Journal.md

      Finished at: 21:24 PM
      Remarks: Also, migrate the data using dumpdata command

-Problem 7: While switching from sqlite to postgres, I first need to apply the existing migrations(?)
+*Problem*: While switching from sqlite to postgres, I first need to apply the existing migrations(?)
 While, Migrating, i.e. makemigrations, and then migrate.
 I get the following error.

 `TypeError: __str__ returned non-string (type Address)`